Olivier-Boudeville/Ceylan-Heavy/src/code/scripts/erlang/wooper/doc/wooper.rst

 We saw that, when implementing a constructor (``construct/N``), like in all other OOP approaches the constructors of the direct mother classes have to be explicitly called, so that they can be given the proper parameters.

-Conversely, with WOOPER, when defining a destructor for a class (``delete/1``), one only has to specify what are the *specific* operations (if any) that are required so that an instance of that class is deleted: the proper calling of the destructors of mother classes across the inheritance graph is automatically taken in charge by WOOPER.
+Conversely, with WOOPER, when defining a destructor for a class (``delete/1``), one only has to specify what are the *specific* operations and state changes (if any) that are required so that an instance of that class is deleted: the proper calling of the destructors of mother classes across the inheritance graph is automatically taken in charge by WOOPER.

+Once the user-specified actions have been processed by the destructor (ex: releasing a resource, unsubscribing from a registry, deleting other instances, closing properly a file, etc.), it is expected to return an updated state, which will be given to the destructors of the instance superclasses.

 Note also that as soon as you define a destructor, you have to declare it in the ``wooper_construct_export`` section.